ofer987/actions-ado-testplans/README.md

 - If you create test cases for testing a bug fix, then add Tag in format @bug-XXXX.
 This will link your test cases with respective bug fix id.
 - If triggered branch is "main" then the updated Feature Files with ADO Test Case ID Tag Number(@ADO-XXXX) will be commited in a new branch called "cucumber-ado-sync"
 - We suggest you to review the commit updated feature files (with ADO Test Case ID Tag Number) to main branch.
 Alternatively you can automate PR creation merge as well.
+- Please note this GitHub Action is made using Enterprise Licensed of SpecSync Tool.
+Current Licenses set to expire on June 25th 2023.
+- For More Details please visit [SpecSync](https://specsolutions.gitbook.io/specsync/)

 ## Sample Screenshots:
 ### Screenshot of Feature File before running this GH Action.